-Contents, Excipients, Description, Pharmacodynamic effects, Absorption, Food effect, Distribution, Metabolism, Elimination, Pharmacokinetics in special patient population, Indications and Usage, Standby emergency treatment, Contraindications, Warnings and Precautions, Interaction with antimalarial, Interaction with CYP450 3A4 inhibitors, Interaction with CYP450 enzymes, Interaction with protease inhibitor anti-retroviral drugs, Other interactions, Pregnancy and lactation effects, Effects on ability to drive and use machines, Adverse reactions, Dosage and administration, Storage, Presentation, NAFDAC Reg.
-No. and Manufacturer of Combiart Tablet Medicine for Malaria.
+Contents, Excipients, Description, Pharmacodynamic effects, Absorption, Food effect, Distribution, Metabolism, Elimination, Pharmacokinetics in special patient population, Indications and Usage, Standby emergency treatment, Contraindications, Warnings and Precautions, Interaction with antimalarial, Interaction with CYP450 3A4 inhibitors, Interaction with CYP450 enzymes, Interaction with protease inhibitor anti-retroviral drugs, Other interactions, Pregnancy and lactation effects, Effects on ability to drive and use machines, Adverse reactions, Dosage and administration, Storage, Presentation, NAFDAC Registration Number and Manufacturer of Combiart Tablet Medicine for Malaria.

 Each uncoated tablet contains:

 Artemether 20mg, Lumefantrine 120mg

 Hypromellose 2910 USP

 Croscarmellose Sodium (AC-DI-SOL, FMC) BP/Ph.Eur/USNF

 Isopropyl Alcohol BP/Ph.Eur

 Artemether is a derivative from artemisinin, a sesquiterpene lactone isolated from the plant Artemether annua.
 Lumefantrine is a synthetic racemic fluorine mixture.